syang7081/server-authentication/README.md

 4. SSO refresh token can be used to authenticate resource servers, see project wiki page: https://github.com/syang7081/server-authentication/wiki.

-5. Combining note 1 and steps (5f) - (5g), one can find that if the client can successfully verify the digital signature of the server authentication code, then the server does own the updated certficate and the certificate has the correct private key.
-The updated server certificate can therefore be trusted and be pinned in all communications after.
+5. Combining note 1 and steps (5f) - (5g), one can find that if the client can successfully verify the digital signature of the server authentication code, one can conclude that the server does own the updated certficate.
+Because the certificate doesn't change during its validity period, the updated server certificate can therefore be trusted and be pinned in all communications after.
 In fact, this approach tells us that one can create a special server API to verify whether an updated certificate can be promoted as trusted dynamically without releaseing a new version of a client.
 The data flow of this process is illustrated in the following diagram:
   ![Data flow of Server certificate verification and promotion]( https://github.com/syang7081/server-authentication/blob/main/doc/images/server-certificate-verification-promotion.png)

 ## Code Example